Come puffin-spotting in Orkney

 A visit to this truly wild landscape is a must during your time in Orkney.
 With vast moorland stretching out to the tallest vertical sea cliffs in the UK, the Hoy scenery is spectacular.
 Puffins can be found on the cliffs near the famous Old Man of Hoy sea stack along with plenty of other seabirds.
 You might also be lucky and see Hoy’s sea eagles in the nearby Rackwick valley too.

-Other locations, including Papa Westray and Stronsay, also offer some perfect puffin-spotting opportunities.
+Other locations, including Stronsay and Shapinsay, also offer some perfect puffin-spotting opportunities.
 And, whilst there is no doubt that puffins are beautiful and entertaining, they are just a small part of Orkney’s seabird population.
 Remember to take some time at all our recommended locations to watch the other resident species.

 Orkney.com Newsletter